MateuszKubuszok/useless/README.md

 ```

 Both of these require an instance of `useless.algebra.MonadError[F, Throwable]`.
-Currently, only an instance for `Future` is defined, but eventually there are
+Currently, only an instance for `Future` is defined, but there are extra modules
-going to be integrations with cats and scalaz, which would lift their instances
-to useless' ones.
-(I didn't use any of them here to make sure useless has
+for lifting Cats/Scalaz instances for it (see below).
+(I didn't use any of them
-literally no dependencies).
+here to make sure `useless-core` has literally no dependencies).

 Then, for all services, that should be transactional you have to register them
 using `manager`: